ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 {"predicted_class":1}
 ```

-You have now validated that you were able to successfully deploy your application and make predictions on the uploaded test image.
+You have now validated that you were able to successfully deploy your application, serve your model as an API and make predictions on a test image.

-In the last section, you will learn how to build a complete end-to-end MLOps workflow.
+In the last section, you will learn how to build a complete end-to-end MLOps workflow by combining the individual workflows.